codatio/codat-docs/docs/integrations/accounting/wave/accounting-wave.md

 ## Set up the integration

-Wave is a global accounting platform that simplifies accounting processes for small business owners.
+Wave is a global accounting software that simplifies accounting processes for small business owners.

 Before you can access data from customers using Wave for their accounting, you need to set up a Wave integration in the Codat portal.
 You'll need to: